crowbarz/aiopioneer/README.md

 <!-- markdownlint-disable MD033 MD041 -->

-Python library for controlling a Pioneer AVI via its built-in API.
+Python library for controlling a Pioneer AVR via its built-in API.

 Used by the [pioneer_async](https://github.com/crowbarz/ha-pioneer_async) integration for Home Assistant, which was inspired by the [original Pioneer Home Assistant integration](https://www.home-assistant.io/integrations/pioneer/).
-Tested on a VSX-930 (Main Zone and HDZone outputs).
+Originally developed and tested on a VSX-930 (Main Zone and HDZone outputs) but has since been [tested on a larger set of models by the community](https://github.com/crowbarz/ha-pioneer_async/issues/20).

 ## Features